PollockCR/CS480Pollock/PA10/README.md

 Program Function
 ----------------
 The program models a table with interactive objects.
+Various types of lighting can be shown on the objects.
 An information file can be passed through the command line, or default ones will be used.
 Object information file must be in the following format:

 ```
 int numberOfObjects